Systemic lupus erythematosus

 Patients with SLE often experience muscle aches and weakness.
 Lupus can also cause pain, stiffness, and swelling in the joints.
-However, unlike rheumatoid arthritis, the arthritis caused by SLE almost never leads to destruction or deformity of joints.
+Lupus arthritis varies in severity from mild to deforming.
+Knees, wrists, and the small joints of the hand are most commonly affected.
 Patients with SLE also commonly experience reductions in bone mass density (osteoporosis) and have a higher risk for fractures, whether or not they are taking corticosteroids (which can increase the risk for osteoporosis).
 Women who have SLE should have regular bone mineral density scans to monitor bone health.

 SLE is a chronic and relapsing inflammatory disease.
 It is marked by periods of remission (no symptoms) that alternate with flares of active disease when symptoms suddenly worsen.
-Flares tend to diminish after menopause.
+In women, flares tend to diminish after menopause.

 Symptom-free periods can sometimes last for years, but the course of SLE is unpredictable and varies greatly from person to person.
 Some patients have a mild form of lupus with occasional skin rashes, fever, fatigue, or joint and muscle aches.
 Sometimes lupus remains in a mild form, other times it may progress to a more severe form.
 Severe lupus involves serious health complications and extensive internal organ damage (such as the heart, lungs, kidneys, and brain).

 Because of more effective and aggressive treatment, the prognosis for SLE has improved markedly over the past two decades.
 Treatment early in the course of the illness that controls the initial inflammation can help to improve long-term outlook.
-Over 95% of people with lupus survive at least 10 years, and many patients have a normal lifespan.
+Over 95% of people with lupus survive at least 10 years, and with appropriate follow-up and treatment most patients can have a normal lifespan.